Systems¶

 By default any credentials provided for LINUX and S3 type systems are verified.
 The query parameter skipCredentialCheck=true may be used to bypass the initial verification of credentials.

-Runtime environment supported by the system that may be used to run applications, such as docker or singularity.
+Runtime environment supported by the system that may be used to run applications, such as docker, singularity or ZIP.
 Consists of the runtime type and version.

 A queue that maps to a single HPC queue.
 Logical batch queues provide a uniform front end abstraction for an HPC queue.
 They also provide more features and flexibility than is typically provided by an HPC scheduler.
 Multiple logical queues may be defined for each HPC queue.
 If an HPC queue does not have a corresponding logical queue defined then a user will not be able use the Tapis system to directly submit a job via Tapis to that HPC queue.